I needed a new mic. I was committed to spending a few bucks on it, and wanted to get something relatively decent.

 The first thing I did with it was record some vocals.
 It was a very different sound.
 Quite crisp and bright, bordering on brash.
 I honestly wasn’t 100% sure if I liked it.
 The more I used it though, I worked out some settings on my audio interface and digital audio workstation to refine it to something I liked a bit more.

-I think my favorite things to do with it extend beyond its standard use as a vocal mic though.
+I think my favorite thing to do with it extend beyond its standard use as a vocal mic though.

 In the time I’ve had this mic, I’ve used it for all kinds of things: drums, cajon, acoustic guitar, even ukulele.
 Of those, I think my personal favorites have actually been the use with percussion instruments.
 I love the sound it’s made for use on the kick drum on recordings.
 I’ve used it for overheads too, but quite frankly, it’s just a bit heavy to be practically used for that.